KevinMarquette/kevinmarquette.github.io/_posts/2017-02-26-Powershell-DSL-intro-to-domain-specific-languages-part-1.md

 This is the first post in a series covering what a DSL is and how to write one.
 * Part 1: Intro to Domain-Specific Languages
-* Part 2: Writing a DSL for RDC Manager
+* Part 2: Writing a DSL for RDC Manager (eta 3-5-2017)
-* Part 3: CmdLet based DSL design patterns
+* Part 3: CmdLet based DSL design patterns (eta 3-13-2017)

 # Index